 After three months living in Tel Aviv (where I set up the flexible working blog, A Beach With Wifi), I came back to the UK to work as head of social media for All About Brands.
 There I developed social media projects and worked on campaigns for a number of clients including CashFlows, Croner, Dementia UK, Fresh Business Thinking, Moneycorp and Shawbrook Bank.

-I also worked as a freelance consultant for lovely people like Cadbury, the RSA, Rupert Heath Literary Agency, Sustrans and Timewise Foundation.
+I also worked as a freelance consultant for lovely people like Cadbury, the RSA and Sustrans, and as a social media consultant for the Rupert Heath Literary Agency and Timewise Foundation.
 In 2013, I developed the Social Media Launch Pack specifically to help small businesses and startups.

 Small is beautiful